gigioSouza/Dockerfiles/kafka/README.md

-Docker Image for YApache Kafka.
+Docker Image for Apache Kafka.